miraledev/mirale/README.md

 # Welcome to the profile fam

-I make stuff mostly in javascript, beginner programmer.
+I make stuff mostly in javascript when im bored

 ### Languages mostly used